Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 ##### Text to Speech

-If enabled, the virtual agent will speak to you using the browser's Text to Speech functionality.
+If enabled, the virtual agent will speak to you using the browser's Text-to-Speech functionality.

 ##### Expert Mode